xoofx/markdig/readme.md

 <img align="right" width="160px" height="160px" src="img/markdig.png">

-Markdig is a fast, powerfull, [CommonMark](http://commonmark.org/) compliant, extensible Markdown processor for .NET.
+Markdig is a fast, powerful, [CommonMark](http://commonmark.org/) compliant, extensible Markdown processor for .NET.

 > NOTE: The repository is under construction.
 There will be a dedicated website and proper documentation at some point!